konfou/konfou.github.io/_posts/2021-04-14-yu-gi-oh-card-game-for-classic-anime-viewers.md

 the only monsters that could  be special summoned.
-For reminder, fusion monsters  require specific  monsters, called  _fusion materials_,  and a fusion summoning  card such  as, the  known from  the anime,  {% include ygocard.html  search='Polymerization' %}.
+For reminder, fusion monsters  require specific  monsters, called  _fusion materials_,  and a fusion summoning  card such  as, the  known from  the anime,  {% include ygocard  search='Polymerization'   %}.
 Ritual  monsters   are  special summoned with a  specific ritual summoning card.
 In  contrast to fusion and all other special summoned monsters, ritual monster cards are placed in the main deck.